 Your emotional health is just as important as your physical health.
 During periods of strife and conflict, negative feelings can leave individuals unhappy, unwell and exhausted.
 Psychotherapy is a form of treatment for your feelings.
 It involves talking to a professional who is trained to understand how emotions and thought patterns affect an individual’s overall health.

 This “talk therapy” brings stress relief, in and of itself.
-However, the ultimate goal for virtually all psychotherapists, is to instill productive thoughts, behaviour, habits and attitudes to shore up your coping mechanisms, reduce conflict and allow you to productively participate in society.
+However, the ultimate goal for virtually all psychotherapists is to instill productive thoughts, behaviour, habits and attitudes to shore up your coping mechanisms, reduce conflict and allow you to productively participate in society.

 Psychotherapy can help children, adults, couples and families when they cannot foster happy and connected relationships because they do not know how to navigate unhealthy emotions and habits that trip them up, over and over again.

-Psychotherapists undergo 6 – 10 years of post secondary education specifically focusing on complex human emotions.
-Most belong to The College of Psychologists, The College of Psychotherapists or College of Social Workers.
+Psychotherapists undergo 6 – 10 years of post-secondary education specifically focusing on complex human emotions.
+Most belong to The College of Psychologists, The College of Psychotherapists or the College of Social Workers.
 These associations govern their operating standards and monitor the continuing education therapists require to maintain their qualifications and standing with the associations.
 In addition, they hold therapists to high ethical standards.
 Consequently, all of these combined make your therapist a highly trained professional who can help you see and understand yourself in ways you never have.
 When choosing a therapist, ensure they belong to one of the aforementioned associations.

 Types of Therapy

 A psychotherapist may be a psychologist, a marriage and family therapist, a registered social worker, psychiatric nurse practitioner, psychoanalyst or psychiatrist.
 What they all have in common is the competence to treat you with one or more types of prescribed therapies.
 These include:

 - Psychodynamic therapies